 Falzarego Pass is a road with 38 sharp hairpin bends

-Passo di Falzarego is a high mountain pass at an elevation of 2,105m (6,906ft) above the sea level, located in the province of Belluno, in the Veneto region of Italy.
+Passo di Falzarego is a high mountain pass at an elevation of 2,105m (6,906ft) above sea level, located in the province of Belluno, in the Veneto region of Italy.

 Is the road to Falzarego Pass paved?

-Set high in the Dolomites, on the northern part of the country, the road to the summit is fully paved.
+Set high in the Dolomites, in the northern part of the country, the road to the summit is fully paved.
 It’s called Strada Regionale 48-SR48 (The Great Dolomites Road).
-The drive is pretty challenging, with tunnels and 38 steep hairpin bends through stunning scenery.
-It has endless curves and serpentines that form a fantastic pass road uphill through evergreen forests.
-This is a good route with a great surface and a combination of hairpins, medium-fast sweepers, and some long straights.

 How long is Falzarego Pass?